Charlesetc/acorn/README.md

 Hi!
 Acorn is a programming language I'm working on.

-The compiler is not at all complete, but it's written in Rust and compiles to [QBE IL](http://c9x.me/compile/).
+The compiler is not at all complete, but it's written in Rust and compiles to [LLVM IR](http://llvm.org/docs/LangRef.html).
-I'm compiling, but not yet parsing the ast, and then plan on bootstrapping the parser.
+I'm roughly compiling, and roughly parsing the ast.
+The plan is to bootstrap the parser.
 Finally, my goal is to write a self-hosted interpreter to execute macros and provide decent debugging.

 # Features/Bugs